Dask Best Practices

-When working on the cloud you may find that some older formats like HDF5 may not work well
+When working on the cloud you may find that some older formats like HDF5 may not work as well.

 You may want to partition or chunk your data in ways that align well to common queries.
 In Dask DataFrame this might mean choosing a column to sort by for fast selection and joins.
 For Dask Array this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.